AlGa

-AlGa (Aluminum-Gallium) is a that results from liquid gallium infiltrating the crystal structure of aluminium metal.
-The resulting alloy is very weak and brittle, being broken under the most minute pressure.
-The alloy is also chemically weaker, as the gallium inhibits the aluminum from forming a protective oxide layer.
-A video of gallium metal causing intergrain corrosion and breaking of aluminum can be found here.
+AlGa (Aluminium-Gallium) is a that results from liquid gallium infiltrating the crystal structure of aluminium metal.
+The resulting alloy is very weak and brittle, being broken under very little pressure.
+The alloy is also chemically weaker, as the gallium inhibits the aluminium from forming a protective oxide layer.

 Uses

-The alloy can be reacted with water to form hydrogen gas (H2), aluminum hydroxide and gallium metal.
-Normally, aluminum does not react with water, since it quickly reacts in air to form a passivation layer of aluminum oxide.
-AlGa alloy is able to create aluminum nanoparticles for the hydrogen producing reaction.
+The alloy can be reacted with water to form hydrogen gas (H2), aluminium hydroxide and gallium metal.
+Normally, aluminium does not react with water, since it quickly reacts in air to form a passivation layer of aluminium oxide.
+AlGa alloy is able to create aluminium nanoparticles for the hydrogen producing reaction.
 Since this reaction forms hydrogen gas, it can be used as a source of fuel or simply as a hydrogen gas generator.
-This reaction can also be used to produce aluminum oxide from aluminum.
-As previously mentioned, aluminum normally won't react with water or air due to the presence of a protective passivation layer, but the reaction of suspended aluminum with water can effectively oxidize aluminum to form aluminum hydroxide which can then be heated to about 180 °C (356 °F), where it decomposes to produce aluminum oxide, and water vapor.
+This reaction can also be used to produce aluminium oxide from aluminium.
+As previously mentioned, aluminium normally will not react with water or air due to the presence of a protective passivation layer, but the reaction of suspended aluminium with water can effectively oxidize aluminum to form aluminium hydroxide which can then be heated to about 180 °C (356 °F), where it decomposes to produce aluminium oxide and water vapor.

 Safety concerns

 Due to AlGa's extreme lack of structural integrity and inability to form a protective oxide layer, gallium metal is considered to be corrosive.
-If AlGa were to form on an aluminum structure, the aforementioned structure could weaken or collapse.
-Gallium is subject to strict packaging requirements for transportation by aircraft as it could compromise the integrity of the aluminum hull.
+If AlGa were to form on an aluminium structure, the aforementioned structure could weaken or collapse.
+Gallium is subject to strict packaging requirements for transportation by aircraft as it could compromise the integrity of the aluminium hull.